Trump to back GOP challenger to Cheney | ExBulletin

 Hageman grew up on a ranch near Fort Laramie in southeastern Wyoming.
 She holds undergraduate and law degrees from the University of Wyoming.

-She is listed as a senior counsel with the New Civil Liberties Alliance, a Washington, DC-based law firm that seeks to protect constitutional freedoms from violations by the administrative state, ”according to its mission statement.
+She is listed as a senior counsel with the New Civil Liberties Alliance, a Washington, DC-based law firm that aims to protect “constitutional freedoms from violations by the administrative state,” according to its mission statement.

-His Cheyenne law firm touts its ties to the Wyoming ranching industry and Hagemans’ involvement in legal action against wolves reintroduced to Yellowstone National Park, grazing the Bureau of Land and Water rights.
-Land Management of the United States, among others.
+His Cheyenne law firm touts ties to the Wyoming ranching industry and Hageman’s involvement in legal action against wolves reintroduced to Yellowstone National Park, grazing over land and water rights from the United States Bureau of Land Management, among others.

 She recently expressed her support on Facebook for a new Texas law banning most abortions and has long been a cheerleader for the state’s coal mining industry.

+Knowing a common line of attack against Cheney – that she spent most of her life outside of Wyoming before moving to Jackson Hole in 2012 – Hageman told The Associated Press in 2013 that Cheney’s family had a long history in Wyoming and that such reviews were a “distraction.”

+Hageman also donated $ 1,500 to Cheney for his first successful run for the American House in 2016, and photographs of the couple together were already being used as campaign material.

-So far, Trump’s allies in Wyoming have attempted unsuccessfully to change the state’s electoral law to allow a run-off or ranked voting system from next year’s primary.
+Trump’s allies in Wyoming have attempted – so far unsuccessful – to change the state’s electoral law to allow a run-off or ranked voting system from next year’s primary .
 Such a significant change would be costly and difficult to achieve by then, say opponents of the changes.

 Hageman did not respond to phone messages and social media asking for comment.